 When it comes to technology, your local community bank can likely offer options that are not just equal to larger banks and merchant providers, but customized for your business as well.
 At Union Savings Bank, our Merchant Services team can provide competitively priced solutions complete with peer-to-peer payment options, online payment apps, ecommerce solutions and more, as well as in-person training, setup and support for all.

-Before you ring in 2019, evaluate your current merchant system to decide if a change could help your business continue to grow and succeed.
-Our Merchant Services team can provide a complimentary statement analysis to help inform your decision.
-Contact us today.
+Our Union Savings Bank Merchant Services team can help you evaluate your current merchant system to decide if a change could help your business continue to grow and succeed.
+Contact us today for a complimentary statement analysis.